 4. Missing Out on Social Media Promotion

 Besides promoting your giveaway on social media once, it’s worth setting a schedule to post regularly over the time it’s running.
-Doing so keeps your content visible in peoples’ news feeds as well as reminding them to enter if they haven’t already done so.
+Doing so keeps your content visible in people’s news feeds and reminds them to enter if they haven’t already done so.

 What’s more, most social media networks have insights and analytics to track who’s engaged with your content so you can measure the ongoing success of your promotions.